QuickEst-app/QuickEst/README.md

        On Windows: .\venv\Scripts\activate
 3. Dependency Installation:

-   Install the necessary dependencies to set up the application environment, available in the requirements.txt file, using the following command: pip install -r requirements.txt
+   Install the necessary dependencies, available in the requirements.txt file, to set up the application environment, using the following command: pip install -r requirements.txt

 5. Application Execution: